ashadhawk/nubian-wellness-centre/README.md

 in creating the skeleton/wireframe of the project.
 This was converted to a low fidelity digital version using Balsamiq wireframe.

-** Surface** With the wireframe now done, I progressed to the surface plane to create the website using the knowledge I have acquired from the various lessons and tutorials from the frontend module of the full stack developement programme of codeinstitute.
+** Surface** With the wireframe completed, I progressed to the surface plane to create the website using the knowledge I have acquired from the various lessons and tutorials from the frontend module of the full stack developement programme of codeinstitute.
 Here is to a Happy coding!